-The Conditions contain provisions for convening meetings of holders of Securities to consider matters affecting their interests generally.
-These provisions permit defined majorities to bind all holders of Securities including holders of Securities who did not attend and vote at the relevant meeting and holders of Securities who voted in a manner contrary to the majority.
-The Conditions also provide that, subject to obtaining the permission therefor from the Relevant Supervisory Authority, the Fiscal Agent and the Issuer may amend the Conditions, where such modification is of a formal, minor or technical nature or is made to correct a manifest error or which, in the sole opinion of the Issuer, is not materially prejudicial to the interests of the holders of the Securities, without the consent of holders of Securities.
+The Conditions contain provisions for convening meetings of Securityholders to consider matters affecting their interests generally.
+These provisions permit defined majorities to bind all Securityholders including Securityholders who did not attend and vote at the relevant meeting and holders of Securities who voted in a manner contrary to the majority.
+The Conditions also provide that, subject to obtaining the permission therefor from the Relevant Supervisory Authority, the Fiscal Agent and the Issuer may amend the Conditions, where such modification is of a formal, minor or technical nature or is made to correct a manifest error or which, in the sole opinion of the Issuer, is not materially prejudicial to the interests of the Securityholders, without the consent of Securityholders.